ken-rubin/TGv1000/README.md

 Notice several things, here:

 1) The "data" property of the ajax call forms a context object passed to the server.
-In the server code, as shall be seen shortly, via the magic of the BodyParser middleware, sees this object as "req.body".
+The server code, as shall be seen shortly via the magic of the BodyParser middleware, sees this object as "req.body".

 2) The request is not cached.